-- a) There is a sufficient supply of sites for a range of employment uses to meet both immediate and longer-term requirements over the Plan period; or - b) The applicant can demonstrate that the site/premises is no longer capable of meeting employment needs; or - c) Development of the site for other appropriate uses will facilitate the relocation of an existing business to a more suitable site; or - d) Unacceptable environmental problems are associated with the current use of the site and the proposal will remove them; or - e) Limited extensions to existing commercial buildings in the Neighbourhood Area will be supported providing there is no conflict with other policies in this Plan; and - f) There is no reasonable prospect of the site being used for the allocated employment use.
+- a) There is a sufficient supply of sites for a range of employment uses to meet both immediate and longer-term requirements over the Plan period; or - b) The applicant can demonstrate that the site/premises is no longer capable of meeting employment needs; or - c) Development of the site for other appropriate uses will facilitate the relocation of an existing business to a more suitable site; or - d) Unacceptable environmental problems are associated with the current use of the site and the proposal will remove them.

+Limited extensions to existing commercial buildings in the Neighbourhood Area will be supported providing there is no conflict with other policies in this Plan.

 Planning applications for alternative uses will be treated on their merits having regard to market signals and the relative need for different land uses to support sustainable local communities.